The office isn’t dead (but it is furnished better)

 Conclusion

-Find out more about our Furniture Consultancy services or contact us to find out how Interaction can help your business.
-Call us on 01225 485 600 or email us at [email protected] for a friendly chat about your office design.
+Find out more about our office fit-outs or office design services or contact us to find out how Interaction can help your business.
+Call us on 01225 485 600 or schedule a friendly chat with Charlie about your office design.